 The oil and gas business, like any industry, is cyclical.
 Boom after bust after boom and bust.
 There are some very strong indicators, though, that the oil and gas industry is beginning to rebound.
 In 2016, oil prices hit a 12-year low, near $26 a barrel in February.
 But then prices more than doubled later in the year, climbing to $55 a barrel in December.
 The Permian Basin is burgeoning with new activity due to these rising prices and anticipation of an upward trend.

-If your business in any way touches the oil and gas industry, you need to be ready for the rebound.
 There are literally thousands of blog posts on the internet about what to do when your business is struggling, but let’s talk about what you can do to get ahead of an upswing.
 If you’re not prepared for the increased workload, you will get left behind!

 To help prepare to ride the new wave of prosperity, think about four areas of business you MUST get right: People, Strategy, Execution, and Cash.

 People is the first area, because, like Jim Collins says in Good to Great, “First who, then what!”
 Getting the right people in the right seats doing the right things is a crucial first step to ANY part of the business cycle, but especially during a rebound from a recession.
 Make sure your people-process is in a place that will attract and retain A-Player talent: inspiring company culture, competent leadership, a rigorous hiring processes and adequate accountability standards.

 When you have a solid people plan, the next area of focus is Strategy.
 Strategy is all about driving revenue.
 Can you state your strategy (read – key to making money!) in one clear, concise sentence?
 A meaningful, effective brand promise will engage your team and turn heads in your market.
 Be relentless in seeking your X-Factor, the innovation that will give you a 10x advantage over your competition.